krishNA2000000/C-Programs/README.md

 // Given the values of the variables x,y, and z write a program to rotate their values such that x has the value of y, y has the value of z, and z has the value of x. in c programming language

+Concept of Rotating Values
+When you're asked to rotate the values of three variables x, y, and z:

+Original:

+x = 3, y = 6, z = 9

+After rotation:

+x should get the value of y → x = 6

+y should get the value of z → y = 9

+z should get the value of x (original) → z = 3

+This kind of rotation is clockwise, where each variable gets the value of the next one in order.

 #include<stdio.h>

 int main()